ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-eth.md

 The method `eth_createAccessList` returns list of addresses and storage keys used by the transaction, plus the gas consumed when the access list is added.

-That is, it gives you the list of addresses and storage keys that will be used by that transaction, plus the gas consumed if the access list is included.
+That is, it gives the list of addresses and storage keys that will be used by that transaction, plus the gas consumed if the access list is included.
 Like `eth_estimateGas`, this is an estimation; the list could change when the transaction is actually mined.
-Adding an `accessList` to your transaction does not necessary result in lower gas usage compared to a transaction without an access list.
+Adding an `accessList` to a transaction does not necessary result in lower gas usage compared to a transaction without an access list.

 Example:
 ```json